BICENTENNIAL TRIBUTE

 T: Milord (bows, departs)

-B: That does it!- bien sûr, it is to Romagna I go (shrugs) - but I can't leave my Adriatic nymph dangling out her balcony in this weather - I shall pay a visit in propriâ personâ and put our chaste liaison to rest, probably
+B: That does it!- bien sûr, t'is to Romagna I go (shrugs) - but I can't leave my Adriatic nymph dangling out her balcony in this weather - I shall pay a visit in propriâ personâ and put our chaste liaison to rest (growls) - forever!

 d